Radiance Cascades 3D

 Desired Result

-Radiance Cascades: Observations
+Radiance Cascades: Redux

 • Linear light source and blocker: